ex0ns/telegram_XKCD_ibot/README.md

 Then you can run the bot using ```sbt run``` with no parameters.

+### Features

+You can search and post XKCD comics using the inline features of the bot ```@xkcdibot search```.
+If `search` is empty, then it will display the latest XKCD (ordered by date).
+Currently, the number of results is limiter to 50.

+If you add the bot to a group, it will then automatically publish every new XKCD as soon as it's available.

 ### JAR

 [SBT Assembly](https://github.com/sbt/sbt-assembly) is used to generate a single portable jar, juste run ```sbt assembly``` to create it.